Game Content Usage Rules

 Distribution of your Item in any form constitutes a grant by you of a royalty-free, non-exclusive, irrevocable, transferable, sub-licensable, worldwide, license to Microsoft and any of Microsoft's partners or users to use, modify and distribute that Item (and derivatives of that Item), and use your name if we choose to, for any purpose and without obligation to pay you anything, obtain your approval, or give you credit.
 And this license to Microsoft survives any termination or expiration of these Rules.
 This means that if you add to the game universe or expand on the story told in the game with "lost chapters" or back story or anything like that, distribution of your story or idea may appear in a future game without any compensation to you.
 (Sorry, but our lawyers tell us we need to do this in order to avoid frivolous lawsuits getting in the way of making more great games.)
 It also means we can put your Item on a Microsoft site or property if we want to.

 What if others work with me to create the items?

-If anyone wants to use your item, including building on it, they have to comply with these Rules too.
+If anyone wants to use your Item, including building on it, they have to comply with these Rules too.
 We don't mind if other people help you out, but you have to be clear with them that it's not you giving permission to use the Game Content, it's us.
-And like you, they can't earn money from their efforts.
+And like you, they can't earn money from their efforts, except as permitted by these Rules.
 That's how we make sure everyone plays by these same Rules.